Skip to main content

 • “The story has multiple endings, so there's replayability.”

-• “The randomized student enrollment can also improve the game's replayability because a random enrollment can change the entire game drastically.”
+• “The randomized student enrollment can also improve the game's replayability because random enrollment can change the entire game drastically.”

-• “Not only did I have to play this on my PS5 to get it to work, it also doesn't have a new game + mode or any kind of replayability!”
+• “Not only did I have to play this on my PS5 to get it to work, it also doesn't have a New Game+ mode or any kind of replayability!”

-• “- It doesn't offer any suitable endgame content.
-Other than the hard quests you find near the end of this game, you will not find any more playable missions to level your heroes, except the training missions, which is disappointing if you want to reach a high level.
+• “It doesn't offer any suitable endgame content, other than the hard quests you find near the end of the game.
+You will not find any more playable missions to level your heroes, except the training missions which suck if you want to reach high level.
 The final chapter at the end just offers errand missions.”

 • stability

-15 mentions Positive Neutral Negative
+8 mentions Positive Neutral Negative

 • optimization

-12 mentions Positive Neutral Negative
+7 mentions Positive Neutral Negative

 • “I played Valthirian Arc II a lot, and this completely blows it out of the water, from gameplay to appearance to overall performance.”